 In late 2017, something entirely new was discovered: an interstellar asteroid.
 This visitor was found at a distance of 33 million kilometers with a survey telescope on Haleakala, Hawaii.
 As astronomers followed up on the discovery, it quickly became apparent that this asteroid was travelling far too fast to be part of the Sun’s family.
 Its orbit is a hyperbola, and when discovered it was already rapidly leaving the inner solar system.
 Although it was too distant for imaging by even large telescopes, its size and shape could be estimated from its brightness and rapid light fluctuations.
 It is highly elongated, with an approximately cylindrical shape.
 The nominal dimensions are about 200 meters in length and only 35 meters across, the most extreme of any natural object.
 Large objects, like planets and moons, are pulled by their own gravity into roughly spherical shapes, and even small asteroids and comets (often described as “potato-shaped”) rarely have irregularities of more than a factor of two.

 This asteroid was named ‘Oumuamua, a Hawaiian word meaning “scout” or “first to reach out.”
 In a way, the discovery of an interstellar asteroid or comet was not unexpected.
 Early in solar system history, before the planet orbits sorted themselves into stable, non-intersecting paths all in the same plane, we estimate that quite a lot of mass was ejected, either whole planets or more numerous smaller fragments.
 Even today, an occasional comet coming in from the outer edges of the solar system can have its orbit changed by gravitational interaction with Jupiter and the Sun, and some of these escape on hyperbolic trajectories.
+In 2019, astronomers discovered an interstellar comet entering our solar system—more on this in the section on comets.
 As we have recently learned that planetary systems are common, the question became: where are similar debris objects ejected from other planetary systems?
-Now we have found one, and improved surveys will soon add others to this category.
+Now we have found two, and improved surveys will soon add others to this category.